Blog

 March 23, 2026

-With thousands of people moving across campus daily, managing a vast portfolio and scheduling maintenance can be challenging.
+With thousands of people moving across campus daily, managing a vast portfolio and scheduling maintenance is complex to say the least.

 “We can have 80,000 people here a day, from staff to students, so there is a lot of risk that we need to manage.”

-But why turn to a digital solution in the first place?
+But why rethink inspections in the first place?

 Vast portfolios, high risk environments